Leigh Court: Rebuilding

-Miles demolished the original building around 1812 and in 1814 rebuilt the seat a quarter of a mile further north-east, to designs by Thomas Hopper, that were based on plans which Hopper had previously drawn for Pythouse, Wiltshire.
+Miles demolished the original building around 1812 and in 1814 rebuilt the seat a mile further north-east, to designs by Thomas Hopper, that were based on plans which Hopper had previously drawn for Pythouse, Wiltshire.
 Philip Miles died in 1845, leaving Leigh Court to his eldest son, William Miles, for whom the Miles Baronetcy of Leigh Court, Somerset was created in 1859.
 In 1884 the second Baronet, Sir Sir Philip Miles, entertained the Prince of Wales, later Edward VII.

 Miles purchased the art collection of Richard Hart Davis and others.
 The mansion eventually housed a collection of over a hundred paintings representing many Old Masters – Domenichino (including the St John the Evangelist sold in 2009 for £9.2 million), Titian, Poussin, Michelangelo, Raphael, Rubens, Claude Lorrain (including the Altieri Claudes) and Van Dyke, as well as numerous family portraits; however, the majority of the more famous paintings were sold between 1884 and 1898.
 In the middle of the 19th century it was possible to visit the house to view the art collection on Thursday afternoons upon application to the Miles family's business offices at 61 Queen Square, Bristol (formerly the house of Philip John Miles's father, William Miles).

 Hospital

 The Miles family continued to occupy the house until 1917 when, in common with many such houses, it had become oversized for modern living; with death duties to pay, it was put up for auction; however, the house and 76 acre were withdrawn from the sale.
 They were then used by Rev Harold Nelson Burden, during a period of institutional use as a hospital.
 Burden had been the chaplain at Horfield Prison, and with his wife Katharine had founded the National Institutions for Persons Requiring Care and Control to care for mentally disabled children and adults.
 In 1908 they rented the Stoke Park estate, opening the Stoke Park Colony in April 1909.
-The colony was the first institution certified as a home for mentally disabled patients under the Mental Deficiency Act 1913, Burden having been a member of the Royal Commission for inquiry into care of the feeble-minded that lead to the Act.
+The colony was the first institution certified as a home for mentally disabled patients under the Mental Deficiency Act 1913, Burden having been a member of the royal commission for inquiry into care of the feeble-minded that led to the Act.
 The colony was regarded as a leading institution of its type.
 Leigh Court continued to operate as part of the Stoke Park Hospital group until taken over by the National Health Service in 1948 but was subsequently restored.

 During the 1980s, Leigh Woods (surrounding the house) were used to film the TV series, Robin of Sherwood starring Michael Praed (later Jason Connery).

 Current use

-Since 2000 Leigh Court has been restored and many rooms and outbuildings have been converted for use as office accommodation, conference and meeting rooms.
+Since 2000, Leigh Court has been restored and many rooms and outbuildings have been converted for use as office accommodation, conference and meeting rooms.
 It is also approved by North Somerset council as a venue for civil wedding services.
 Business West (formerly the Bristol Chamber of Commerce and Initiative) also have their head offices at the house.